Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Most companies can answer those first two questions relatively easily.
 It’s that last question where clarity begins to drop off.

-We tend to be so focused on the top of the funnel, that often times the effectiveness, or lack thereof, of our middle of the funnel, goes unnoticed.
+We tend to be so focused on the top of the funnel, even down to the lead generation metrics we track in our lead generation dashboards that often times the effectiveness, or lack thereof, of our middle of the funnel, goes unnoticed.

 I’m Parker Short, co-founder at Jaxzen Marketing Strategies, and I recently filmed our first contribution to Data Snacks all about how marketers can more effectively measure and improve their middle of the funnel activities.